Background Check for Real Estate License: 8 Requirements (Search Now)

 Understanding what can appear on the background check for a real estate license and the requirements involved simply requires doing a state search using the links provided above.

-Frequently Asked Questions About Background Check For Real Estate License
+Frequently Asked Questions About Background Check for Real Estate License

-Can You Be A Real Estate Agent With A Felony?
+Can You Be a Real Estate Agent With a Felony?

 In short, yes — and no. Although no state automatically disqualifies a person for having a felony, it can make the process harder and make it more difficult to get hired by a real estate agency.
 However, individuals should keep in mind that it is possible to become a real estate agent with a felony depending on the specific state.7